Former Fox News host Bill O'Reilly denies he is guilty of sexual harassment.

 But perhaps the most remarkable part of the whole ordeal is that, for most of O'Reilly's career, this brand of commentary has cost him little.
 If anything, it helped boost his ratings: He became the most-watched pundit on cable news, in part, by trafficking in notions of black pathology and deficiency — a topic that Americans tend to reward white men for expounding on, as I've argued before.

 That he directed some of his most vicious barbs at black women specifically further illustrates this.
 The problems O'Reilly identified with black culture in general, he argued, were often rooted in black women's decisions to have sex and reproduce in the first place.
-But it's important to note that none of this got him fired.
+And none of this got him fired.
 It was the drop in ad revenue that occurred when his advertisers started pulling out — paired with the similarly-themed ouster of former Fox News president Roger Ailes — that ultimately jump-started his downfall.

-The truth is, millions of Americans are complicit in keeping him on the air so long.
-In his goodbye statement issued Thursday, O'Reilly made it clear that his memories of Fox News will be of the wildly successful program he headlined — made possible by the supporters who devoured his vitriol daily.
+In his goodbye statement issued Thursday, O'Reilly was deliberate about thanking the millions of Americans who kept him on the air so long.
+He said that his memories of Fox News will be of the wildly successful program he headlined — made possible by the supporters who devoured his vitriol daily.

 "I will always look back on my time at Fox with great pride in the unprecedented success we achieved," he wrote, "and with my deepest gratitude to all my dedicated viewers."